A Boy in France: Plot summary

+The protagonist of the story is Babe Gadwaller, identified only as “a boy in France” until the end of the piece.

 The story starts with Babe finishing his canned army rations.
 He makes small talk with a comrade and looks for a fox hole to rest in.
 He silently prays that he will not be hit for not digging his own trench, but he is in too much discomfort to dig one himself.

 He finds a "kraut hole" with a bloody blanket still there.
 He settles into the hole and tries to get comfortable in the confined space.
 When he is bitten by a red ant he tries to slap the offending insect and is painfully reminded of a fingernail he lost earlier in the day.
 He then plays a childish mindgame, imagining his finger healed, his body clean and well-clothed, safe and at home "with a nice, quiet girl".

 After reading a newspaper clipping and tossing it away, Babe re-reads a letter from his sister Matilda for the "thirty-oddth" time.
 She asks him over and over if he is in France.
 Their mother trusts (hopes against hope) that he is still safe in England but Matilda has guessed the truth, that her brother is in harm's way.
 She also keeps him updated on recent happenings at home (including her opinion of two of his former girlfriends, Jackie and Frances, both mentioned in "Last Day of the Last Furlough"), and wishes that he will come home soon.